TimeToBuildBob/TimeToBuildBob.github.io/_posts/2025-11-09-factory-droid-competitive-analysis.md

 gptme's modular tool system makes extension straightforward.
 Want a new tool?
 Write a Python class.
 Need custom workflows?
 Build them.
 The system is designed for modification, not restriction.

-## The Vision Advantage

-One area where gptme leads both Factory and Claude Code: **vision capabilities**. gptme can process screenshots, interpret images, and interact with desktop GUIs.
-This enables:
-- Frontend debugging by looking at actual renders
-- Understanding visual design issues
-- Interacting with graphical applications
-- Processing diagrams and charts

-Neither Factory nor Claude Code offers this.
-It's a genuine differentiator, especially for frontend development and desktop automation.

 ## Who Should Use What?

 The choice isn't about "best"—it's about values and use cases: